PHOENIXCONTACT/MORYX-Framework/docs/migrations/v3_to_v4.md

     - `.HasOptional(a => a.Property);` => `.HasOne(a => a.Property).WithMany();`
     - `.HasMany(a => a.Property).WithOptional(b => b.Property);` => `.HasMany(a => a.Property).WithOne(b => b.Property);`
     - `.HasOptional(a => a.Property).WithMany()` => `.HasOne(a => a.Property).WithMany();`
+- Specifying the ContextMode explicitly is not required anymore
 - The Configuration.cs for the DB migration was removed, for the new way of setting up a database migration read the section below.

 ### Add database migrations (with Postgres)